Interview Query

 Other Datasets To Discover

-This social media dataset contains information about accounts on LinkedIn, the individual’s job experience, their LinkedIn activity, their current company, gender, race and more.
+This social media data set contains information about accounts on LinkedIn, the individual’s job experience, LinkedIn activity, current company, gender, race, and more.
 You can do statistical analysis to analyze which demographic is favored in which jobs and which type of individual or group is highest or lowest paid.

 This dataset contains the answers to a survey questionnaire about how Millennials get influenced by social media, especially with their shopping habits.
 You can create a project analyzing which demographic of which social media platform has their shopping behaviors the most heavily influenced.

-While this dataset is not necessarily one we could call a social media dataset, it is a dataset where one can build awesome projects.
-Debuted as part of a hackathon, this database contains information that can help you make a fake news detection algorithm using NLP.
+While this dataset is not necessarily one we could call a social media data set, it is a dataset where one can build awesome projects.
+Debuted as part of a hackathon, this database contains information to help you make a fake news detection algorithm using NLP.

 Social Media Data Science Projects

 All of these free datasets can be used on your next data science project.
-In particular, social media datasets are great for data analytics projects, especially LinkedIn data.
-You can also use these sources for advanced machine learning and classification data science projects, as Twitter data works well for text classification projects.
+In particular, social media data sets are great for data analytics projects, especially LinkedIn data.
+You can also use these sources for advanced machine learning and classification data science projects, as X data works well for text classification projects.